oktaytuncay/Kubernetes/kubernetes.md

 ```

 But how do we convert the data from plain text to an encoded format?
-On a linux host, run the command `echo -n` followed by the exte we're trying to convert.
+On a Linux host, run the command `echo -n` followed by the exte we're trying to convert.

 ```bash
 % echo -n 'mysql' | base64